Predicting Audit Non-Conformities with More Than 80% Accuracy

 Kleboth, J. A., et al., Risk-based integrity audits in the food chain – A framework for complex systems, Trends in Food Science & Technology (2016), http://dx.doi.org/10.1016/j.tifs.2016.07.010

 Stay Ahead of the Pack!

-Be the first to learn about Intact Systems' latest research findings—just send us a note explaining your biggest challenges in practice and how our research might help you cope with them.
+Be the first to learn about Intact's latest research findings—sign up to Intact's newsletter or send us a note explaining your biggest challenges in practice and how our research might help you cope with them.

 you might be interested in

 Intact Systems triggers the next level of Audit Management in a new scientific publication.

 The Gluten-Free Certification Program now works with Intact Systems’ Ecert solution.

 All Highlights from the ISEAL Alliance’s 2017 GSSC incl. the presentation of Pantegrity.